Cockroach Poker: Gameplay

 The card moves from player to player until a player accepts the card or until only one player has not seen it.
-The last player must accept the card and guess whether or not the passing player's statement is true.
+The last player must then accept the card and guess whether or not the passing player's statement is true.
 The player who lost the last round and received the face up card is the starting player of the next round.

 The game ends when a player has four cards of the same type in front of them, or when a player has no more cards in their hand and has to play a card.
-In both cases, the respective player has lost the game, with all other players winning.
+In both cases, that player loses the game while all other players win.

 Cockroach Poker Royal

 Cockroach Poker Royal is a standalone game based on Cockroach Poker that was released in 2012.
 The card set consists of 66 instead of 64 cards, containing an even number of seven types (cockroach, bat, fly, toad, rat, scorpion, and stink bug) as well as one royal card for each species type, and two special cards.
+The "joker" special card counts as any animal type but not as a royal, and the "other" special card is wrong for all claims.
+Both are taken face up and are added to the player's hand when received and the player must then play one of their hand cards according the last claim or any two other hand cards.

 To play, seven cards are placed face down as a penalty pile, and the top card is revealed.
 All other cards are distributed evenly to the players.
 As in Cockroach Poker, the starting player passes a card to any opponent and claims a card type.
 The target player can then accept the card or pass it on with the same or a different claim.
 If a player receives a royal card, they must also take the top, face-up card from the penalty pile and place it in front of them.

-The "joker" special card counts as any animal type but not as a royal, and the "other" special card is wrong for all claims.
-Both are taken face up and are added to the player's hand when received and the player must then play one of their hand cards according the last claim or any two other hand cards.

-As in Cockroach Poker, the game ends when a player has four cards in front of them, or when a player runs out of cards and must play a card.
+The game ends when a player has four cards in front of them, or when a player runs out of cards and must play a card.